-Feel good and look slimmer with these easy midriff moves that don’t raise a sweat
+Feel good and look slimmer with these easy midriff moves that don’t raise a sweat, and diet tricks you need to know.

 Would you love to get slim, feel lean and stay strong throughout your 40s, 50s, 60s and beyond?
 We’ve got just a few easy lifestyle changes that will show you how to get a flat stomach and rediscover a slimline you no matter what your age.